 All you need to bring is your vocal talent and we’ll do the rest.
 It’s a good idea to make sure that you really know the song well that you want to record.
 It’ll reduce the studio time needed and so you’ll need a smaller budget for the demo.
 A single CD copy is included in the fee – further copies can be made for an extra charge.

 Do you ever use session singers or session musicians?

-We have a list of accomplished singers and musicians to draw on for session work – but we are always interested to add to it so if you’d like to be considered just contact Chris at the studio with a demo or a link to a website where we can hear you sing or play.
+We have a list of accomplished singers and musicians to draw on for session work – if you’d like to be considered just contact Chris at the studio with a demo or a link to a website where we can hear you sing or play.

 Can my band record a demo in your studio?

-The dVoicebox Studio is quite compact and experience tells us that it is not ideal for recording bands – especially if everyone wants to play at once.
-It works best for music projects where the instruments are added individually – building up the song or music track with a series of over dubs.
+The dVoicebox Studio is quite compact and experience tells us that it is not ideal for tracking sessions for recording bands (when everyone plays at together).
+The studio works best for music projects where the instruments are added individually – building up the song or music track with a series of over dubs.
 For this reason it suits many songwriters – who may have a song to record but don’t have a regular band to bring into the studio.

 I’ve written a book – how do I get it recorded as an audiobook?
 Can I read it myself?

-Often writers want to record their own work and sometimes if they have radio presentation or acting experience this can be successful.
+Often writers want to record their own work and sometimes if they have acting or TV or radio presentation experience this can be successful.
 Generally, however, we recommend using a trained voice artist or actor who can bring the text to life, lifting the words off the page and so conveying the dramatic feel of the book in the narration and through using different voices for each character.

 We can assist with the casting process to find the right voice talent for the project or alternatively you can cast and provide your own voice artists.
 Whichever route you choose we will make sure the voice talent feels comfortable during the recording to helping them to deliver their best performance.